engrmahabub/wee/syntax/structure.md

 ## Code blocks
 Statements can be contained in blocks of code.
 Each block of code start with a specific keyword.
-Block of code is ending with same keyword and final dot "."
+Block of code is ending with same keyword and ";"

 **Keywords:**
-* cycle: repetitive group of statements
+* "cycle" repetitive group of statements
-* for:   create a range iteration
+* "for"   create a range iteration
-* is:    create a decision block
+* "is"    create a decision block
-* when:  start a selection block

 ## Driver file